This post is sponsored by P&G but all opinions are my own.

 Week 35: Make freezer meals by doubling your recipes.

 Easily start stocking up your meal reserves by doubling your recipes for the next week (or longer).
 Eat one meal and freeze the double and you’ll quickly fill your freezer with meals to get you through the first week.
+We love this easy Stuffed Shells Freezer Meal!

 Week 36: Pack your hospital bag.